burlster1980/arupcodev060/content/getting-started/rich-text.md

 			<p>A. There are a number of reasons for why your formatting may not appear correctly.
 These include:</p>
 			<ul>
 				<li>Pasting content directly from Word - this may add additional HTML into the editor which impacts how content is displayed.
 To prevent this, try to always copy content into Notepad (or another text editor) first, then copy from Notepad into the Rich Text Editor</li>
 				<li>Incorrect use of paragraph tags - by default, Sitecore will wrap content in paragraph tags each time you hit 'return' or 'enter' when using the Rich Text Editor.
 If you 'double space' as you may when using Word, you'll likely see large gaps between your paragraphs.
-Simply delete one of the additional lines you've add to rectify this</li>
+Simply delete one of the additional lines you've added to rectify this</li>
 				<li>Additional paragraph tags or line breaks sometimes get added at the end of content - place your cursor at the very end of your content and ensure that there are no lines below your final word.
 If there are, simply delete these</li>
 			</ul>
 		</div>